All About Vaginal Cancer

-The vast majority of vaginal cancers (~85%) are squamous cell carcinomas, which grow in the "skin" (epithelial lining) of the vagina.
-They usually occur in the top part of the vagina near the cervix, and evolve over a period of many years from precancerous areas called vaginal intraepithelial neoplasia (VAIN).
+Vaginal cancer is an abnormal growth of malignant (cancerous) cells in the vagina.
+Most vaginal cancers, about 85%, are squamous cell carcinomas.
+These grow in the "skin" (epithelial lining) of the vagina.
+They are often found in the top part of the vagina near the cervix.
+They grow over many years from precancerous areas called vaginal intraepithelial neoplasia (VAIN).

 Squamous cell cancer of the vagina is associated with certain high-risk strains of the human papillomavirus (HPV).
 In fact, having a diagnosis of cervical cancer, which is also caused by high-risk strains of HPV, is an important risk factor for developing vaginal cancer.

-Women who have had multiple male sexual partners, began having sexual intercourse at an early age, or have had male sexual partners who are considered high risk (meaning that they have had many sexual partners and/or began having sexual intercourse at an early age) are at a higher risk for developing an HPV-related cancer.
+Women who have had multiple male sexual partners began having sexual intercourse at an early age, or have had male sexual partners who are considered high risk (meaning that they have had many sexual partners and/or began having sexual intercourse at an early age) are at a higher risk for developing an HPV-related cancer.

 Diethylstilbestrol (DES) Exposure

-What are the symptoms of vaginal cancer?
+What are the signs of vaginal cancer?

 The most common symptom is painless vaginal bleeding, unrelated to menstrual periods.
 Bleeding after intercourse may also be a sign of vaginal cancer.
 Vaginal bleeding in a postmenopausal woman is concerning and should be promptly evaluated.
-Other symptoms can include vaginal discharge, and painful sexual intercourse.
+Other symptoms can include vaginal discharge and painful sexual intercourse.
 In more advanced vaginal cancers, there may also be bowel symptoms such as blood in the stool, painful bowel movements or constipation, due to tumor invasion into the rectum.
 Vaginal cancers can also spread locally to the bladder causing painful or difficult urination.

 How is vaginal cancer diagnosed?